jpang32/jpang32/README.md

 Recent graduate of Johns Hopkins University, where I studied Computer Science and Applied Mathematics & Statistics.
-Internship and academic experience includes machine learning, deep learning, computer vision, and web development.
-Love writing efficient and clean code, solving tricky programming challenges and math problems, and learning about anything at the intersection of math and computer science.
+Internship and academic experience includes machine learning, deep learning, augmented reality, computer vision, and web development.
+Passionate about computer vision and AI, and anything at the intersection of the two.
+Outside of computer science, I enjoy running, reading, making art, and being in nature.

 Can be reached at my e-mail, jpangallozzi@gmail.com